Two Richmond officers, suspect injured in overnight shootout

 RICHMOND, Va.
-(WRIC) — Two Richmond Police officers were hurt in a shootout on Semmes Avenue early this morning.
+(WRIC) — Two Richmond Police officers were hurt in a shootout on Semmes Avenue early Tuesday morning.

 Officers responded for a report of someone with a gun near the Sun Trust Bank.
 When they arrived someone started shooting, and the officers returned fire.